-Everyone loves a story, and antique and estate jewelry offer just that.
+Everyone loves a story, and antique, vintage and estate jewelry offer just that.
 Antique refers to estate jewelry that is more than 100 years old.
 Estate jewelry falls under the 100-year mark and is generally from the collection of someone who is deceased.
 Jewelry by well-known contemporary designers also can be considered estate jewelry if previously owned.

 Years of history give antique and estate jewelry a unique appeal.
 Not only is each piece of estate jewelry one of a kind, but it also offers old-world craftsmanship for a great price.
 The top-quality craftsmanship exhibited in these pieces is truly an art that is hard to find today.